 - WEAPONS: Possession and/or use of firearms, explosives, ammunition, fireworks, and/or weapons on property owned or controlled by the university.
 Weapons may include, but are not limited to: metallic knuckles; slingshots; bows and arrows; switchblade knives; non-cooking knives with blades more than three inches in length; paintball, BB, or pellet guns; taser, stun guns, and/or other deadly weapons; or dangerous chemicals.
 Unmodified toy guns are permissible only at the discretion of the Residence Life and/or Public Safety staff and when possession does not infringe on the rights of others or the perception of safety on campus.
 Violators of this policy may be subject to arrest, fine, imprisonment and immediate separation from the university. - o FIRE/EXPLOSION: Actions that cause or attempt to cause a fire or explosion; falsely reporting a fire, an explosion or an explosive device; tampering with fire safety equipment; failure to evacuate University buildings during a fire alarm.

 FIRE DRILLS

-During any given calendar year there are several fire drills conducted and documented.
+During any given calendar year there are several fire drills conducted and documented with at least one per semester.
+The "All Out" Column indicates the number of minutes it took for all occupants to vacate the building.